DiegoOpenheimer/go/labs-auction-goexpert-master/README.md

 # Auction Project

 ## Description
 This study project is an auction system developed in Go.
-It allows creating auctions, placing bids, and automatically closing auctions after a time interval.
+It allows creating auctions, placing bids, and automatically closing auctions after a time interval, this implementation is in create_auction_usecase.

 ## How to Run